 is a really bad idea, because it turns this into an entirely scalar loop, even if the same code was vectorizing perfectly fine when inlined.
 Since this was the hot-loop in my simulation, the resulting performance drop of 8-16x is completely unacceptable.

-Turns out there is a really nice way to fix this issue!
+But there is a really nice way to fix this issue!
 By making the argument pairwise_force

 of a template type instead of std::function<double(Particle, Particle)>